stelzinga/MF/Management_Framework.md

 A Definition helps shaping and scoping specific topics such that they are understood in the same way across Management or the entire Venture.
 Definitions also include conventions used.
 This note contains many such Definitions.

 ### Framework
-A Framework is a conceptual structure intended to support a specific aspect of a Management Function's Processes.
+A Framework is a conceptual structure intended to support a specific aspect of one or more Management Functions' Processes.
 It acts as a guideline that helps Managing a topic without being specific about Processes involved in it.
 Being guidelines Frameworks are not absolute truths nor do they guarantee specific, reproducible outcomes.
 Templates are part of Frameworks.
 This note contains many Frameworks

 ### Procedure
 A Procedure is an established or formalised manner of performing a Process.
 It is a well documented explanation of what to do, how, where, when, and by whom.
 Procedures are used to define, configure and perform Processes in an optimal manner.
 Unlike Frameworks, a Procedure yield precise and reproducible Results, and it involves manual work.